SCKelemen/cpkg/README.md

 - `intrusive_list/v1.0.0` → commit `abc123` → submodule at `third_party/cpkg/.../intrusive_list`
 - `span/v1.0.0` → commit `def456` → submodule at `third_party/cpkg/.../span`

 This is necessary because git submodules can only point to a single commit.
-See [MULTI_MODULE_COMMITS.md](./MULTI_MODULE_COMMITS.md) for details.
+See [Multiple Commits](docs/multi-module-commits.md) for details.

 ### Checking for Updates